Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Introduction

+More and more aspects of our lives are mediated by artificial learning agents; from social networks, to job hunting, and from route planning, to international trade, adaptive systems have become a centerpiece of modern institutions.
+As we manage the increased influence of artificial intelligence (AI), it is paramount that we are able to imbue our new institutions with our values, and trust them to implement detailed rules and protocols that embody these principles, even in complex, information-asymmetric scenarios with strategic participants.

+Here we focus on the problem of designing a protocol for assigning bundles of goods or licenses to strategic buyers who have private valuations over them, and where the seller does not necessarily care about maximizing their proceeds from the sale, but is rather concerned with maximizing some notion of total participant welfare.

+This problem has a long history in economics, and solutions take the form of auctions protocols: after bidders report their valuation for the various bundles to the seller, the auction rule prescribes who gets which bundle, and how much each participant owes the seller.
+In particular, we highlight the Vickrey-Clarke-Groves (VCG) auction~\citep{clarke1971multipart,vickrey1961counterspeculation} which promotes truthful reports from buyers, and works in extremely general settings.
+VCG auctions, however, come at the cost of significant transfer from buyers to sellers, resulting in low aggregate participant welfare.
+This last observation has inspired VCG redistribution schemes, that is, modified VCG auction rules that recover some participant welfare trading away the general applicability of the original protocol~\citep{guo2010optimal}.
+These redistribution schemes, however, are hard to design, and often come with overly restrictive assumptions on participants preferences or behavior or on the nature of the goods up for sale.

+Here we address these limitations by proposing a learning approach to auction rule design.
+We show that casting auction design as a learning problem allows us to trade setting generality for participant welfare effectively and automatically, and without need for overly restrictive assumptions (See Tab.~\ref{tab:comparison} for a qualitative comparison).

-We propose a learning approach to auction design.
-The point of departure from the existing economics literature is that we make the (often reasonable) assumption that bidders' valuations for the goods up for sale cannot take any value, but rather are sampled from an unknown, but fixed, probability distribution (e.g. it is very unlikely anyone would pay \$500,000 for a burrito).
-Under these settings we introduce a representation of bidders' preferences and a network architecture that can be used to learn auction rules that a) incentivize truthful reports from the participants, b) result in the social-welfare-maximizing allocation of the goods in question, and c) place minimal economic burden on the participants (i.e. extract minimal payments).
-We show that the proposed approach can learn truthful mechanisms under a wide variety of settings, including various ``bidding languges''~\cite{nisan2000bidding} (i.e. the set or outcomes that bidders can have preferences over), arbitrary distributions of valuations, and arbitrary numbers of participants.
-Moreover, the resulting payment rules \emph{generalize} over varying number of participants.
+We start from the often reasonable assumption that bidders' valuations for the goods up for sale cannot take any value, but rather are sampled from an unknown and fixed probability distribution (e.g. it is very unlikely anyone would pay \$500,000 for a burrito).
+We introduce a representation of bidders' preferences and a network architecture that can be used to learn auction rules that a) incentivize truthful reports from participants, b) result in the social-welfare-maximizing allocation of the goods or bundles up for sale, and c) place minimal economic burden on participants (i.e. extract minimal payments).

+We show that our approach can learn truthful mechanisms under a wide variety of settings, including various ``bidding languges''~\citep{nisan2000bidding} (i.e. the set or outcomes that bidders can have preferences over), arbitrary distributions of valuations, and arbitrary numbers of participants.
+Furthermore, our detailed analysis shows that the auction rules we learn outperform state-of-the art approaches to auction design in terms or participants welfare and robustness.